 The program includes practicum work that integrates observation experiences into the curriculum.
 These observational experiences provide ideal experiential learning opportunities.
 The department has entered into site agreements with health care service providers to ensure that students obtain sufficient shadowing in clinical settings before applying for graduate programs (e.g., physical therapy schools typically require >75 hours of clinical shadowing or observation as an application pre-requisite).
 Students who shadow without guidance or supervision find that they are applying to professional school without sufficient observational experiences in the field.
-As a result, many students are not competitive for professional school immediately after graduation.
+As a result, many students are not competitive for professional school immediately after graduation and may have to reapply for professional school one to two years following graduation.
 The proposed major integrates observational experiences into the curriculum (Practicum I, II, and III) so that students complete required observations in the field before applying to professional school (conclusion of the junior year), thereby making their applications more competitive.